mercadona/rele/docs/guides/basics.rst

     rele-cli run --settings app.settings

-.. note:: Autodiscovery of subscribers with ``rele-cli`` follows a strict directory structure.
+.. note:: Autodiscovery of subscribers with ``rele-cli`` is automatic.
+    Any ``subs.py`` module you have in your current path, will be imported, and all subsequent decorated objects will be registered.

     | ├──settings.py
     | ├──app # This can be called whatever you like